All Products

 --role-session-name

-The name of the session in authentication mode.
+The session name for the authentication mode.

 ossutil64 commandname options --role-session-name your_ram_session_name